 There are a number of important avenues for further work.
-Firstly, as discussed in Application to the PACE-UP trial, sensitivity analyses for the MAR assumption are an important consideration in the context of these epoch-level approaches to MI.
+Firstly, as discussed in Section 6, sensitivity analyses for the MAR assumption are an important consideration in the context of these epoch-level approaches to MI.
 As participants may be likely to remove their accelerometer during inactive periods, considering the implication of the data being MNAR is important.
 Secondly, it is worth exploring potential adaptations to the non-parametric approach to improve its performance in the setting where there are entire weeks of data missing.
 Our simulations studies indicate that replacing entire weeks of data with non-self donors appears to reduce the performance of this approach, potentially because the number of available donors are insufficient in this setting.
 A hybrid approach which imputes non-wear and sleep-extra non-parametrically and takes advantage of the parametric approach for entire missing weeks would be a potential solution.
-Thirdly, we have considered the setting where whole-week imputation occurs only at 12 Months, which was the case in the PACE-UP trial.
-In other studies, there may be participants with missing weeks at baseline included in the study, in which case, donors for whole-week imputation at baseline may be determined by physical activity characteristics obtained at 12 Months.
-For an extended analysis of the PACE-UP trial including outcomes at 3 Months and 3 Years in addition to baseline and 12 Months, an approach to identifying suitable donors in this more complex setting with multiple measurement periods will need to be identified.
+Thirdly, we have considered the setting where whole-week imputation occurs only at 12 months, which was the case in the PACE-UP trial.
+In other studies, there may be participants with missing weeks at baseline included in the study, in which case, donors for whole-week imputation at baseline may be determined by physical activity characteristics obtained at 12 months.
+For an extended analysis of the PACE-UP trial including outcomes at 3 months and 3 years in addition to baseline and 12 months, an approach to identifying suitable donors in this more complex setting with multiple measurement periods will need to be identified.